 Basil wards off thrips, flies and mosquitoes.
 Parsley blossoms attract beneficial predatory wasps that feed on aphids.
 Marjoram, rosemary and oregano seem to have a helpful effect on peppers.
 Dill is said to both attract beneficial insects and repel pests.
 Chives also make great companion plants for peppers.

 Spinach, lettuce and chard help crowd out weeds due to their short stature and rapid maturation.
 Beets and parsnips can fill in space and retard weeds as well as keep the soil cool and moist.
 Corn serves as a windbreak and sun barrier.
 Beans and peas fix nitrogen into the soil, a necessary nutrient for peppers, and also help block wind and sun.
-Buckwheat can be grown around pepper plants to attract pollinators.
+Native plants like Buckwheat can be grown around pepper plants to attract pollinators.

 Chile plants don’t like the company of every plant, so avoid planting peppers with fennel or near members of the Brassica family, including cabbage, broccoli, cauliflower, and mustards.